 Despite different vocabularies and priorities, contributors repeatedly converged on a few fundamental realities:

-• PLM is progressively shifting from a system of record toward a system of operational intelligence.
+- PLM is progressively evolving from a system of record into a system of decision, the digital backbone of product innovation across the broader operational intelligence landscape.

 That may ultimately become one of the defining industrial challenges of the next decade.